 The crawl space encapsulation area is typically 3-6 feet tall, and the entrance varies in location.
 It could be on the floor inside a closet or outside on the side of the house, but the one common factor is that the entry point is generally small.
 A raised foundation with a crawl space is convenient when you need to access plumbing or wiring, but because the soil beneath the house is typically uncovered it could also cause a lot of problems with not just pests and rodents, but with your foundation which eventually will lead to more serious problems in your home.

-Encapsulating the crawl space is beneficial because it reduces ground moisture build-up and condensation levels.
+Crawl space encapsulation is beneficial because it reduces ground moisture build-up and condensation levels.
 When moisture gets into the foundation it can cause a lot of damage over time like interior wall cracks, water damage to flooring and decayed wood frames.
-Proper installation of a vapor retarder in the crawl space is an effective pest control technique for preventing termites and rodent infestation.
+Proper installation of a vapor barrier in the crawlspace is an effective pest control technique for preventing termites and rodent infestation.
 In addition to pest control, investing in a crawl space encapsulation can reduce mold growth, improve air quality and save money on heating and cooling.

-If you decide to encapsulate your crawl space please hire a crawl space inspector to locate and repair current issues before proceeding or contacting a professional to encapsulate your crawl space.
-If you have any questions regarding materials for encapsulating your crawlspace, please call one of our knowledgeable professionals at 1 (800) 747 6095 today.
+If you decide to encapsulate your crawl space, or are in need of basement waterproofing, please hire a crawl space inspector to locate and repair current issues before proceeding or contacting a professional to encapsulate your crawl space.
+If you have any questions regarding materials for encapsulating your crawlspace, please call one of our knowledgeable professionals at 760-388-6294.